gautamdhameja/substrate-inherents-sample/README.md

 ## Note

 This sample is only for showing the process or steps involved in using Substrate inherents in runtime modules.
-This, by no means, is intended to be a tutorial for how to get Bitcoin price or how to build an oracle for it.
+This, by no means, is intended to be a tutorial for how to build a decentralized oracle.
+Please do not use this code in production applications without proper review and audits.